mellinoe/veldrid-docs/articles/getting-started/getting-started-part3.md

 The Draw() method will include all of our per-frame commands for drawing our multi-colored quad using the resources we created in the last section.

-The first thing we need to do is call Begin() on our CommandList again.
+The first thing we need to do is call Begin() on our CommandList.
+Before commands can be recorded into a CommandList, this method must be called.

 ```C#
 _commandList.Begin();